pydio/cells-sdk-go/README.md

 and import necessary sub-packages in your code.

-The `transport` package provides utilitary methods to ease the set up of a communication with your target Cells instance.
+The `transport` package provides utility methods to ease the set-up of a communication with your target Cells instance.
 You might find the commands that are in the `example` package useful to jump in.

 You can also have a look at the [Cells client repository](https://github.com/pydio/cells-client) to see more working examples.